surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### LFOs

-Compared to some other synthesizers, Surge does not have dedicated **LFO**, **Envelope**, **Step sequencer** or **MSEG** modulation sources.
+Compared to some other synthesizers, Surge XT does not have dedicated **LFO**, **Envelope**, **Step sequencer** or **MSEG** modulation sources.
 Instead, those are integrated within every LFO.
 This effectively enables the flexibility of having up to 12 LFOs, envelopes, step sequencers or MSEGs, and everything in between simply by changing their shape.

-Surge's LFOs are very flexible and come with a built in DAHDSR-envelope which can either work as a dedicated envelope generator or shape the amplitude of other modulation types over time.
+Surge XT's LFOs are very flexible and come with a built in DAHDSR-envelope which can either work as a dedicated envelope generator or shape the amplitude of other modulation types over time.

 ![](./images/Pictures/lfo_editor.png)

 <br/>

-Surge has a total of 12 LFOs:
+Surge XT has a total of 12 LFOs:
  - 6 Voice LFO sources (labeled LFO 1-6 for instance)
  - 6 Scene LFO sources (labeled S-LFO 1-6 for instance)